PeteyChan/SimpleECS/README.md

 ```
 ## Systems

-There are no systems in simpleECS, instead it just uses simple queries to manage entities.
+There are no systems in SimpleECS, instead it just uses simple queries to manage entities.

 ## Queries